 Blog Post

-When referring to well-being, the focus is typically on emotional and physical health; however, financial well-being is a key piece of the puzzle.
+When referring to well-being, the focus is typically on emotional and physical health; however, employee financial wellness at work is a key piece of the puzzle.
 It is essential to take into account your employee’s well-being.
 HR Professionals need to pay attention to financial well-being in the workplace.
 According to a PWC survey, financial matters remain the top cause of stress and are a major distraction for employees at work.
 Finances are one of the most significant stressors in your employees’ lives, and you can help support your employees by providing them with a financial well-being service to help relieve that stress.
 Less stressed employees lead to more productive and engaged employees.

 Finances cause your employees a lot of stress